 pass-winmenu.yaml configuration file located next to the

-The configuration file is extensively documented, and there are many settings that can be changed to tweak the application to your liking, so take your time to look through it.
+The configuration file is extensively documented, and there are many settings that can be changed to tweak the application to your liking, so take your time to look through it (you can find an example here).
 You can always generate a new configuration file, containing all settings and their default values, by renaming or deleting the old one and starting pass-winmenu.

 Pass-winmenu is built against .NET Framework 4.6.2, which is included by default in Windows 10, and usually already installed on older Windows versions.